 The three foundation leaders also talked about their foundations’ areas of focus.
 Falk said that the Sloan Foundation was particularly interested in young scientists and in the development of scientific careers.
 Their research fellowships support 126 scientists, providing them with resources to, for example, take sabbaticals so they can concentrate on their research or to explore emerging interdisciplinary fields.

 RCSA also funds early-career scientists.
 Linzer shared that, through the Cottrell Scholarships, RCSA “makes bets on young people who are innovators in both their research and their teaching.
 Our bets won’t all pay off, but when they do, it’s really worthwhile.”
 RCSA is particularly interested in finding areas of intersection between scientific disciplines where the foundation can bring early career faculty together.

 Unlike Sloan and RCSA, Kavli’s focus is on institutions.
 “We don’t do grants.
-Rather, we bet on institutions that focus on basic science.
+Rather, we bet on institutions that focus on discovery science.
 Institutions are motivated to stay relevant and to keep a field alive.
 Our funding gives them the flexibility to fill the gaps, and to complement government funding,” explained Conn.
 Kavli does not place constraints on the endowments they fund but allows the institution’s leadership to decide how to use it.

 Vision for the Future

 Over the next few years, all three foundations will continue to evolve and refine their programs.
 Falk shared that Sloan “will be looking at new areas of science funding as some existing programs wind down in the next couple of years.
 Another area of attention will be diversity in scientific research and encouraging more women and underrepresented minorities to enter and stay in science.”
 In addition to programs that directly support students and faculty from underrepresented groups, the foundation also promotes diversity in science through its support of publicly-visible projects such as the book Hidden Figures.